Woody Family Roots

 landowners in New Kent and Hanover Counties.
 Property lines where determined

 by an ancient and time honored surveying procedure called "metes and

 bounds".
 The system of metes and bounds used physical features, such as

 trees, creeks, rocks, roadways, etc. to describe property boundaries.

 Because these features tended to change over time, it was necessary for

 adjoining landowners to meet regularly to resurvey and agree on new defining

 features.
-This process was termed processioning and was an important event
+This process was termed processioning and was typically preformed

 processioning records, a very few Hanover and New Kent County property deeds

 and grants have survived from this period.
 Images of most of the grants can